DiversityCorp/companies-on-blm/companies/pinterest.md

         With everything we do, we will make it clear that our Black employees matter, Black Pinners and creators matter, and Black Lives Matter.

         Ben
-    raw_text: Reeling from charges of racism and gender discrimination, Pinterest on Monday named a Black executive to its board of directors.
   - url: https://www.usatoday.com/story/money/2020/08/17/pinterest-adds-black-exec-its-boards-following-racism-allegations/3379478001/
     date_posted: 2020-08-17
     type: Announcement